matthewyingtao/gatsbyPortfolio/data/posts/objectDestructuring/index.md

 You may be confused as to why these aren’t objects, as you can call a method such as the `.toString()` method on a number.
 This is because under the hood, JavaScript wraps the primitive, converting it to an object, calls the method and finally destroys the wrapper.
 </aside>

 Another term that may be unfamilliar is side effects.
 A function with side effects is one that uses or changes a variable outside it’s scope.
 Or put simply, what you pass as the function’s arguments is all it should interact with.
-So what does that look like in practice?
+For example:

 ```jsx
 console.log(item.name) // "Metal Bottle"